 The Board has formed an Audit Committee that is responsible for overseeing the Fund's accounting and financial reporting policies and practices, its internal controls, and, as appropriate, the internal controls of certain service providers; overseeing the quality and objectivity of the Fund's financial statements and the independent audit of those financial statements; and acting as a liaison between the Fund's independent auditors and the full Board.
 In performing its responsibilities, the Audit Committee will select and recommend annually to the entire Board a firm of independent certified public accountants to audit the books and records of the Fund for the ensuing year, and will review with the firm the scope and results of each audit.
-The Audit Committee will consist of each of the Fund's Independent Trustees.
-As the Fund is recently organized, the Audit Committee did not hold any meetings during the last fiscal year.
+The Audit Committee currently consists of each of the Fund's Independent Trustees.
+The Audit Committee held two meetings during the last fiscal year.